elixir-lang/elixir/lib/elixir/pages/Guards.md

 end
 ```

-While it's possible to create custom guards with macros, it's recommended to define them using `defguard` and `defguardp` which perform additional compile-time checks.
+While it's possible to create custom guards with macros, it's recommended to define them using `defguard/1` and `defguardp/1` which perform additional compile-time checks.